fuzail1011/fake_detect_system/README.md

 - Total Number of Parameters: 25,636,712
 - Total Number of Trainable Parameters: 25,583,592
 - Total Number of Non-trainable Parameters: 53,120

+## Additional Model Insights
+Attempt - 1 : Using a CNN with 15 layers
+The accuracy obtained from this model was around 0.5 and hence not sufficient to give a good result.
+This model was rejected.
+Attempt - 2 : Using a Discriminator GAN model
+The accuracy obtained in this model was around 0.4, which is not sufficient and hence rejected.
+Attempt - 3 : Using the ResNet-50, which gives the best accuracy and therfore was finalized for model creation to solve the problem.